mechabubba/bomo/README.md

 - [restfulapi.net](https://restfulapi.net/), good guidance regarding api design
 - [stackoverflow.blog's Best practices for REST API design](https://stackoverflow.blog/2020/03/02/best-practices-for-rest-api-design/), good article on rest apis
 -->

+## disclaimer

+This project is not associated with UNO, Mattel, or Ubisoft in any way.

 ## credits & attributions